 1911 Birthday of playwright Jerome Chodorov, who writes the play My Sister Eileen, which he later adapts with Leonard Bernstein, Joseph A. Fields, Betty Comden, and Adolph Green into the Tony Award-winning musical Wonderful Town.
-Other plays include Anniversary Waltz, Junior Miss, and the books to The Girl in Pink Tights and I Had a Ball.
+Other works include the plays Anniversary Waltz and Junior Miss, and the books to the musicals The Girl in Pink Tights and I Had a Ball.

 1920 Actor James O'Neill, father of playwright Eugene, dies at age 72.
 The elder O'Neill is best known for his lengthy stay with the touring production, The Count of Monte Cristo.

 1942 When Paul Robeson opens in the title role of Othello at the Brattle Hall Summer Theatre in Massachusetts, he becomes the first African-American actor to play the Moor in an interracial production in the United States.
 His performance receives rave reviews.

 1983 Watergate burglar G. Gordon Liddy, who had recently been auditioning for the role of Uncle Ben in a Broadway revival of Death of A Salesman, does not get the part.
 A spokesperson for the production soon makes a statement saying, "It had to do with ability and talent.
 It had nothing to do with politics."